Azure/ResourceModules/.github/actions/armDeployment/README.md

 ## Description

-armDeployment is a simple GitHub composite action that allows deploying Azure Resource Manager (ARM) Templates across 3 scopes: `managementGroup`, `subscription` and `resourceGroup`.
+armDeployment is a simple GitHub composite action that allows deploying Azure Resource Manager (ARM) Templates across 4 scopes: `tenant`, `managementGroup`, `subscription` and `resourceGroup`.
+It uses the `$schema` property of the template to determine the target scope of the deployment.

 ## Design Principals